EXCEPT IN THE CROSS

 What is the wisdom of this world?
 In order to intelligently appreciate the wisdom of God, as exhibited in the cross of Christ, it would be helpful to have some idea of what the world deems the highest wisdom.
 Recently my attention was drawn to a public address on the subject, "What is wisdom?"
 As the speaker was an author as well as a philosopher, and an acute thinker, it may be taken as among the best that a godless human can produce.
 It was introduced by a fine acknowledgment of the author’s insignificance: "I feel like a droplet of spray which, proudly poised for a moment on the crest of a wave, undertakes to analyze the sea."

-This is really a frank acknowledgement, not only of the limitation of human wisdom, but of its fallibility and folly.
+This is really a frank acknowledgment, not only of the limitation of human wisdom, but of its fallibility and folly.
 In time he can see only a little of the past, and none of the future.
-In space he can see only fragments of the universe.
+In space, he can see only fragments of the universe.
 Pure reason alone should convince him that he is in need of a divine revelation.

 The Stupidity of Worldly Wisdom